Buffalo Bulls baseball, 2010–2019: 2016

-The 2016 Buffalo Bulls baseball team will represent the University at Buffalo in the 2016 NCAA Division I baseball season.
-The Bulls will play their home games at Amherst Audubon Field, and will be led by tenth year head coach Ron Torgalski.
+The 2016 Buffalo Bulls baseball team represented the University at Buffalo in the 2016 NCAA Division I baseball season.
+The Bulls played their home games at Amherst Audubon Field, and were led by tenth year head coach Ron Torgalski.

 2017

 The 2017 Buffalo Bulls baseball team represented the University at Buffalo in the 2017 NCAA Division I baseball season, the final season in the program's history.
 The Bulls played their home games at Amherst Audubon Field, and were led by 11th year head coach Ron Torgalski.
 The Bulls finished 17–34 overall and 8–16 in Mid-American Conference (MAC) play, which put them in a tie for fourth place in the MAC East division and a tie for 10th in the overall conference standings.
 Buffalo did not qualify for the 2017 Mid-American Conference baseball tournament as the tournament only the top eight teams in the conference.

 Buffalo announced the elimination of baseball and three other sports on April 3, 2017.
 Their final home game was a 10-inning, 10–9 win over Niagara on May 16, and the final game in the program's history was played May 20 at Western Michigan, a 7–3 loss to the Broncos as part of a doubleheader.